abilandz/PH8124/Lecture_6/Lecture_6.md

 SomeCommand | grep SomePattern(s)
 ```

-The above syntax will select on-the-fly from the output of a command only the lines which conform to the specified patterns, and will print them on the screen.
+The above syntax will select on-the-fly from the output stream of a command only the lines which conform to the specified patterns, and will print them on the screen.

 **Example 1:** Copy and paste in the file ```grepExample.txt``` the following lines: